ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result.md

 We have used the debug syntax (`{:?}`) to display the value of the `Result` in the above example.

 What if we want to actually get the success or error value "out" of a `Result` instead of just printing it?
+Let's look at how we can shed the `Result` wrappers and get at the values inside.

 Continue to [Extracting Values](2024-01-24-working-with-rust-result-part-2.html)